Stability and chaos in dynamical last passage percolation: High subcritical overlap: proving Theorem (1)

 The first right-hand term equals $\omega_i$ and thus is at least $\beta_1 n^{-2/3}$.
 We see then that the third listed condition must occur in the case that the first two do not.

-We understand then that, for a set of $i \in \llbracket 0,n \rrbracket$ of cardinality at least $\beta_2 n$, one of these three conditions obtains.
-If the third condition is satisfied for at least $\tfrac{\beta_2}{2} n$ such indices, then the latter alternative presented in Lemma~\ref{l.dichotomy} is forced.
-If the first or second condition is satisfied for such a set of indices, then the second condition is satisfied for at least $\tfrac{\beta_2}{4} n$ indices, and it is the former alternative that occurs.
+Thus, for a set of $i \in \llbracket 0,n \rrbracket$ of cardinality at least $\beta_2 n$, one of these three conditions obtains.
+If the third condition is satisfied for at least $\tfrac{\beta_2}{2} n$ such indices, then the former alternative presented in Lemma~\ref{l.dichotomy} is forced.
+If the first or second condition is satisfied for such a set of indices, then the second condition is satisfied for at least $\tfrac{\beta_2}{4} n$ indices, and it is the latter alternative that occurs.
 Thus is the proof of Lemma~\ref{l.dichotomy} complete.